KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 A stablecoin is a cryptocurrency that has a financial value that is "pegged" to another asset.
 Stablecoins can be used in a Smart Chain environment to allow users to buy, sell, and trade with on-chain assets that mimic off-chain prices.

 For example, a stablecoin can be pegged to a common fiat currency, such as USD or EUR.
-The stablecoin can also mimic stocks, external cryptocurrencies, and other assets, so long as reliable price-data for the asset can be accessed through an online application programming interface (API).
+The stablecoin can also mimic stocks, external cryptocurrencies, and other assets, so long as reliable price-data can be accessed through an online application programming interface (API).

 #### Module Methodology